timurrrr/86buttdrop/README.md

 Tools required:

-* Metric wrenches
+* A set of metric wrenches
   * Highly recommended: a _ratcheting_ wrench in a size that fits the 25 mm long bolts you bought
-* Breaker bar and a 12 mm socket
+* A breaker bar and a 12 mm socket
 * T50 L-shaped wrench
 * Optional: T50 bit with a low profile wrench
 * Zip ties
+* Wire cutters
 * Optional: Blue loctite
 * Optional: Tesa 51608 tape or similar
 * Optional: Soft foam kneeling pad